garrandall/popular-music-data/tracks/heartbeat-seduction.md

 I don't see you everyday
 But in my own little way
-Oooh, I love you
+Oh, I love you

-Oooh, it really makes me wanna freak
+Oh, it really makes me wanna freak
 Our love is so sweet
 Sweet enough to eat
 My love is complete
 Oh for the one I love

 Yeah, yeah, yeah
-Ooh
+Oh
 Your sweet make me freak
 Heartbeat
 Makes me feel so weak